 Net Debt | -270.3 | -175.6 | -45.9 | -39.1 | 33.0 |

-By FY25, IFGL had net debt of ₹33 crores, a significant shift from being net cash positive in previous years.
-This increased leverage is a natural consequence of funding large CapEx through a mix of internal accruals and external financing (borrowings).
-The Net Debt: Equity ratio, while still very low at 0.03x in FY25, signifies this shift.
-The Net Debt: EBITDA ratio also moved from negative (net cash) to a positive 0.23x, implying a moderate increase in leverage relative to its earnings capacity.
+By FY25, IFGL reported net debt of ₹33 crores, a clear shift from being net cash positive in previous years.
+This increased leverage is a natural outcome of funding large growth-oriented CapEx through a combination of internal accruals and increased borrowings.
+While the Net Debt: Equity ratio remains very low at 0.03x in FY25, the trend indicates a rising dependence on debt.
+The Net Debt: EBITDA ratio also moved from negative (net cash) to a positive 0.23x.

-This robust domestic outlook provides a strong foundation for IFGL’s refractories business.
-The company’s strategic decision to heavily invest in and focus on the Indian market positions it well to ride this wave, even as global markets remain volatile.
+This consistently strong domestic outlook provides a resilient demand foundation for IFGL’s products.
+The company’s strategic decision to heavily invest in and focus on the Indian market positions it exceptionally well to capitalize on this robust growth story, even if global markets remain volatile.

-IFGL Refractories’ Q1 FY2026 results paint a picture of a company at a crossroads.
+IFGL Refractories’ Q1 FY26 results paint a clear picture of a company in a significant transitional phase.